"The enduring competitive advantages in an economy lie increasingly in local attributes that competitors cannot match........

 George Kim’s academic background includes a B.Eng. in metallurgical engineering from McGill University and a Ph.D. in chemical engineering from McGill University.
 He has worked as a research scientist, marketing manager, and business development manager for a private commercial company and as a research engineer at the Canadian Space Agency.
 In May of 2000, George established his own consulting company, Perpetual Technologies.

 Nathan is a staff anesthesiologist in the Department of Anesthesiology, Preoperative and Pain Medicine, at the South Health Campus Hospital in Calgary, Alberta.

 He is also a Clinical Assistant Professor at the Cumming School of Medicine at the University of Calgary.
 In addition to his clinical practice, he has a strong interest in innovation as it applies to teaching medicine in general, and anaesthesia in particular.

 Nathan resides in Calgary but is a part-time resident of Canmore and has a passion for rock and ice climbing.

-Herbert received dual Bachelor of Science degrees in Electrical Engineering and Physics.
+Herbert received dual Bachelor of Science degrees in Electrical Engineering and Physics from the University of Saskatchewan.
 He is currently pursuing a Master of Science degree in Nuclear Engineering, with a specialization in fusion power, through the Penn State University World Campus.